petegordon/SignDocument/README.md

 # SignDocument

-Added sample for signing a PDF with a p12 certificate.
+Added sample for signing a PDF with a p12 certificate (both Python and NodeJS)

 TODO::
 Write PDF to IPFS